npkav/QAP-4-Files-NK/README.md

         Contact information and address
         Payment method

-4. Finally, the description is logged to the console using console.log().
+4. The description is logged to the console using console.log().

 This code effectively creates a detailed customer profile for a motel guest and generates a formatted description of their stay.